AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/first-time-login.md

    Programs that are on the Cloud Service are indicated by the subtitle **Experience Manager Cloud** (as opposed to **Experience Manager** for AMS programs).

-   For example, in the screenshot below, **We.Retail Hospitality** is an AMS program and **We.Retail Global** is a program available via the Cloud Service.
+   For example, in the screenshot below, **We.Retail Global** is an AMS program and **We.Retail-Prod Program - Prod** is a program available via the Cloud Service.
       ![](assets/first_timelogin1.png)

 ## Logging in for the First Time with Existing Programs {#logging-in-for-the-first-time-existing}